tohyuting/tp/docs/DeveloperGuide.md

       or Case 2: `add ct/s n/John Tan p/98766789 z/friend e/johndoe@example.com`<br>
       Expected: No supplier is added.
 For Case 1, error details indicating that there are missing prefixes and the compulsory prefixes needed would be shown in the response message.
-For Case 2, error details indicating that one of the prefix specified is not recognised would be shown in the response message.
+For Case 2, error details indicating that one of the prefixes specified is not recognised would be shown in the response message.
       A usage message will be displayed for both cases to guide user accordingly.
 SupplierList on GUI remains unchanged.
    1. Test case: Add supplier with duplicate SUPPLIER_NAME e.g. `add ct/s n/John Doe p/98766789 e